 This Roasted Spaghetti Squash And Meatballs In Garlic Tomato Sauce is a great beginner meatball recipe – few ingredients and even fewer steps!
 These can be added to the roasted spaghetti squash, pasta of your choosing, or thrown into a meatball sub.
 Throw your spaghetti squash into the oven first, then mix up your meatballs and sauce, so everything finishes at the same time!

-- Water (enough to fill pan up ½ inch)
+- 1 jar water enough to fill pan up ½ inch

 - 1 teaspoon olive oil

-- 1 28-ounce can of whole tomatoes, low sodium
+- 1 can whole tomatoes 28-ounce, low sodium

 - 1 teaspoon fresh ground black pepper

 - 1 pound ground beef I used 80/20 ratio